shenanigans/node-mingydb/README.md

 update, index, administrate, aggregate and otherwise perturb a MongoDB instance in an optimally minified fashion without sacrificing legibility, sanity, or goats.

 `mingydb` is early software.
-It has respectable test coverage but has yet to undergo significant testing in the wild.
+It has respectable test coverage but so far has not experienced significant testing in the wild.

 Installation